jacobs269/jacobs269.github.io/README.md

 # Interests

 I am broadly interested in methods for data modeling and visualization.
-Specific interests include the large scale statistical analysis of massive 21st century datasets and human-in-the-loop data modeling (e.g crowdsourcing in machine learning and methods for interactive bayesian prior elicitation).
+Specific interests include the large scale statistical analysis of massive wearable computing data sets, causual inference in observational data sets, and human-in-the-loop data modeling (e.g crowdsourcing in machine learning and methods for interactive bayesian prior elicitation).

 # Publications